 - If you need a refund, please e-mail firstname.lastname@example.org.
 The subject line of your email should read: "Attn: Refunds - your name".
 Please include a copy of your e-mail confirmation along with exact details of your refund request.

-- Refund requests for Telluride Bluegrass must be made by March 14, 2014.
+- Refund requests for Telluride Bluegrass must be made by March 21, 2014.
+(Please note: we have extended the refund deadline to coordinate with the announcement of the complete single-day lineup on March 19.)

 - We will gladly refund you in the same manner that your tickets were purchased.
 There are NO REFUNDS AFTER these dates.
 No extensions or exceptions.